suefeng/carbon-footprint/README.md

 ## Setting up the backend

 The backend uses `pipenv 2023.12.1` for package management.
 Make sure you have that before you begin.
-It also requires MySQL.
+It also requires MySQL, so make sure you have that.

 ### Setting up MySQL

+1. If you don't have MySQL, run `brew install mysql`.
+2. Create the database and tables by running `mysql -u root -p < carbon_footprint_initialize.sql`.
-1. Create a database called `carbon_footprint`
+3. Create a `.env` file and add `DATABASE_URL="mysql+mysqldb://root:@localhost/carbon_footprint?charset=utf8mb4"` as the database url.
-2. Import the `carbon_footprint_initialize.sql` file.

 ### Installing the packages and running the API